-The facility must comply with the North Dakota and Federal Ambient Air Quality Standards (AAQS).
-In addition to these standards, compliance with the "Criteria Pollutant Modeling Requirements for a Permit to Construct" guidelines1.
+The facility must comply with the North Dakota and Federal Ambient Air Quality Standards (AAQS) and the "Criteria Pollutant Modeling Requirements for a Permit to Construct" guidelines.1

-The facility is not subject to PSD nor does the facility's PTE trigger the modeling thresholds listed in the "Criteria Pollutant Modeling Requirements for a Permit to Construct", therefore, preconstruction modeling for this facility was not required.
+The facility is not subject to PSD, nor does the facility's PTE trigger the modeling thresholds listed in the "Criteria Pollutant Modeling Requirements for a Permit to Construct", therefore, preconstruction modeling for this facility was not required.
 Based on the facility PTE and proposed stack heights, compliance with the ambient air quality standards is expected to be maintained.